 Global optimization versus local optimization

 To determine the hierarchical structure of a directed network all of the previous methods applied a local optimization strategy.
-The leaf removal algorithm employs a bottom-up iterative procedure.
+The leaf removal algorithm employs this in a bottom-up iterative procedure.
 It assigns all the leaf nodes (nodes with zero out-degree) to the bottom level, and then iteratively removes all the leaf nodes and the edges associated with them from the network to determine the next higher level [25].
 The BFS method also starts by assigning the leaf nodes to the bottom level, and then performs a BFS to define the level of a non-bottom node as its shortest distance from a bottom one [20].
 The VS algorithm identifies strongly connected components and collapses them to convert the network into a directed acyclic graph, and then applies the leaf removal method to determine hierarchical levels [21].
 All of these algorithms attempt to infer the hierarchical structure by iteratively optimizing the local hierarchy starting from the bottom level nodes.

+[[REPEATED]]

 To determine the hierarchical structure of a directed network, the leaf removal and the BFS methods applied a local optimization strategy.
 The leaf removal algorithm employs a bottom-up iterative procedure.
 It assigns all the leaf nodes (nodes with zero out-degree) to the bottom level, and then iteratively removes all the leaf nodes and the edges associated with them from the network to determine the next higher level [25].
 The BFS method also starts by assigning the leaf nodes to the bottom level, and then performs a BFS to define the level of a non-bottom node as its shortest distance from a bottom one [20].

 In contrast, the hierarchical score maximization (HSM) algorithm presented here works to globally optimize the hierarchy of a directed network.
 It defines a hierarchy score (HS) to quantify the degree of hierarchy in a network.
 The hierarchical score captures the global hierarchical property of a network.
 To infer the hierarchy, HSM optimizes the hierarchical structure so that the maximum HS is achieved.
-Thus, the hierarchy inferred by HSM represents the globally optimized structure.
-The VS algorithm identifies strongly connected components and collapses them to convert the network into a directed acyclic graph, and applies the leaf removal algorithm on the graph and on its transpose.
+Thus, the hierarchy inferred by HSM represents the globally optimized structure. [[need to merge this in better]] The VS algorithm identifies strongly connected components and collapses them to convert the network into a directed acyclic graph, and applies the leaf removal algorithm on the graph and on its transpose.
 Results are then combined to infer a global solution of hierarchical levels [21].
 This method avoids any upward edges but the resulting networks have smaller hierarchy score compared to those from the HSM algorithm. [[Ref1.3.1]]

 Compared with the previous methods, the HSM algorithm takes into account the potential hierarchical ambiguity underlying a network.
 It provides a probabilistic representation of the hierarchy for a network that can more precisely reflect the underlying hierarchical structure.
 For all the nodes, we know the certainty of them being assigned to a hierarchical level, which is informative and is useful for us to interpret their roles in the hierarchical network.
 A global optimization method has been proposed in [27], which applied a simulated annealing algorithm to minimize the number of "backward" links going from lower to higher hierarchical levels.
-In contrast, we define a hierarchical score that quantifies the degree of hierarchy and infer the hierarchical structure of a network by maximize this score. [[Ref1.3.2]]
+In contrast, we define a hierarchical score that quantifies the degree of hierarchy and infer the hierarchical structure of a network by maximizing a score. [[Ref1.3.2]]